mscwu/Vid2Sim/src/vid2sim_recon/README.md

 │   ├── 00002.jpg
 │   ├── ...
 ```
-We provide the [videos](https://drive.google.com/drive/folders/1jGmKxZL6hKvjCg6qhM9wmW1_HjMwCUGa?usp=sharing) of 30 scenes reported in our paper for you to look over.
+We provide the raw [videos](https://drive.google.com/drive/folders/1jGmKxZL6hKvjCg6qhM9wmW1_HjMwCUGa?usp=sharing) of 30 scenes reported in our paper for you to look over.

-Then run the following command to generate dynamic masks.
+Then, run the following command to generate dynamic masks.
 ```bash
 cd tools/
 bash generate_mask.sh $seq_path